 |Operation Reindeer to Curb Christmas Crime

-The extensive CCTV networks in Wigan and Leigh town centres are being used to help police manage any incidents, and an eight-foot-high barrier known as the ‘iron horse’ will be erected along the top of King Street in Wigan.
-The barrier is intended to control access to the area, and will have knife arches positioned at each end to stop people from carrying weapons.
+Wigan town centre’s extensive CCTV network will be used to help police manage any outbreaks of disorder, and an eight-foot-high barrier known as the ‘iron horse’ has been erected along the top of King Street.
+The barrier is intended to control access to the area, and has knife arches positioned at each side of it to deter people from carrying weapons.

 In addition, police will work closely with door-staff across the borough to help create a safe environment for revellers enjoying a night out.

 Sergeant Glynn Worley of the Wigan Neighbourhood Policing Team said: “The town centre is a very popular destination for many people, particularly due to its unique concentration of licensed premises, and we have spent months with our partners preparing for the festive period.
 The success of operations like this often comes down to early police intervention, and our officers will act quickly and robustly to deal with any incidents that threaten public safety.”